Sennheiser HD 490 Pro

 Not For

-- ✗Tracking sessions
+- ✗Tracking/recording sessions (open-back)

-- ✗Those without headphone amps
+- ✗Those without a headphone amp or quality interface

 Where to Buy